Ahmed-H300/ITI/README.md

 Build **ITI** website by using **PHP**</li>

- <li> The Project is a bout a web site for ITI shows the members and has the abiblity to add memebers
+ <li> The Project is about a web site for ITI shows the members and has the abiblity to add memebers
  </li>

 <hr style="background-color: #4b4c60"></hr>